Evaluating Standard Feature Sets Towards Increased Generalisability and Explainability of ML-based Network Intrusion Detection: Evaluation

 The lower prediction time required by the NetFlow features compared to the CICFlowMeter features can be explained by the smaller total number of features that make up the dataset.
-The higher DR of attacks and lower FAR indicates that the NetFlow-based features contain more amount or better quality of security events that aid the ML models in efficient network intrusion detection.
+The higher DR of attacks and lower FAR indicates that the NetFlow-based features contain more amount or better quality of security events that aid the ML models efficient network intrusion detection.
 Overall, the constantly higher achieved detection accuracies demonstrate that the proposed NetFlow feature set in \cite{sarhan2021towards} is in a better capacity to assist ML models in identifying the attacks present in all three datasets.
 Figure \ref{tt} visually presents the benefits of using the NetFlow feature set in attack detection scenarios compared to the CICFlowMeter feature set.
 The results are grouped by Figures \ref{uu} and \ref{u} based on the DFF and RF classifiers respectively.
-The F1 score is plotted on the y-axis and the datasets on the y-axis, the figures show that the NetFlow features constantly achieve a higher F1 score across the three datasets compared to the CICFlowMeter features.
+The proprietary feature set of the ToN-IoT and BoT-IoT datasets has been added for comparison purposes, comparing both datasets in their original, NetFlow and CICFlowMeter formats.
+The CSE-CIC-IDS2018 dataset has been released in the CICFlowMeter format as its proprietary format.
+Therefore, the original and CICFlowMeter formats are identical.
+The F1 score is plotted on the y-axis and the datasets on the y-axis, the figures show that the NetFlow features constantly achieve a higher F1 score across the three datasets compared to the CICFlowMeter and original feature sets.

 The continuous improvement of the ML models' detection accuracy, when trained and evaluated using the NetFlow feature set over the CICFlowMeter features, demonstrates the advantages of standardising it in the NIDS community.
 The NetFlow feature set enables two ML models; DFF and RF, following deep and shallow learning structures, to achieve a reliable performance over three datasets designed over different network environments and include a large number of different attack types.
 The CICFlowMeter results are slightly less superior in the BoT-IoT and ToN-IoT datasets and less efficient to a certain extent in the detection of attacks in the CSE-CIC-IDS2018 dataset.
 Moreover, another advantage of the NetFlow feature set is it contains a lower number of features of 43 compared to the CICFlowMeter of 83 features.
 A lower number of features will aid in an enhanced operation of extraction, analysis, and storage of features over an operational network.
 Finally, the NetFlow features are naturally present in network packet headers that do not require additional tasks to collect, unlike the CICFlowMeter features that include statistically measured features based on sum, maximum, minimum, standard deviation and average calculations, which might be unfeasible to generate in a live high-speed network.